rubensworks/article-ldtraversal-security-short/content/threats.md

 **Mitigation**

-Problems with first and second form of link cycles could be mitigated by letting the query engine **keep a history of all followed URLs**, and ignore dereferencing a URL that has already been passed before.
+Problems with first and second form of link cycles could be mitigated by letting the query engine **keep a history of all followed URLs**, and not dereference a URL that has already been passed before.
 The third form of link cycle makes use of distinct URLs, so this first mitigation would not be effective.
 An alternative approach that would mitigate this third form –and also the first two forms at a reduced level of efficiency–, is to **place a limit on the link path length from a given seed document**.
 For example, querying from page 0 in the Linked Open Number project with a link path limit of 100 would cause the query engine not to go past page 100.
-This is the approach that is employed by the recommended [JSON-LD 1.1 processing algorithm](cite:cites spec:jsonldapi) for handling recursive `@context` references.
+This is the approach that is employed by the recommended [JSON-LD 1.1 processing algorithm](cite:cites spec:jsonldapi) for handling recursive `@context` references in JSON-LD documents.
 Different link path limit values could be applicable for different use cases, so query engines could consider making this value configurable for the user.